Dale 73 0

 The Donald has made himself a laughing stock.
 He is probably one of the most narcissistic people in the world.

-3. almost 12 years ago on Luann
+3. about 12 years ago on Luann

 legaleagle48 is correct.
 I had parents who knew how to discipline and I occasionally received a swat on the rear.
 Conversely I had a friend whose father beat all of his children unmercifully.
 I was in public education for twenty-eight years, from teacher to principal.
 When I started you were allowed to use physical force when necessary.
 By the time I retired it had changed.
 A very good middle school principal I knew of retired after he was charged with assault by the parents of two seventh graders.
 What was his crime?
 When the told him to go f_ _k himself he grabbed them by the shirt and took them to his office where he called the parents.
 He was found innocent but after that he said to hell with it.
 He spent several months worrying whether or not he would be incarcerated.
 He retired and took a job selling appliances at Sears.
 Dale